Kevin O'Connell · Product Designer

 In the first iteration, I had Claude draw a simple sphere and map the cards onto it.
 The result was garish — colors were blown out, text was hard to read, the cards looked flat and harsh against the dark background.
 I thought back to my days as a 3D animator and directed it to use Phong shading, a lighting model that responds to surface normals and gives objects a sense of depth and material.
 The cards immediately became more legible and the scene gained the atmospheric quality I was after.
 That kind of cross-discipline retrieval — drawing on knowledge from a completely different context to solve a rendering problem — became a recurring pattern in how we worked together.

-Something else became clear once the sphere was interactive: the Fibonacci spiral distribution Claude had chosen for placing the 78 cards was genuinely elegant mathematically — cards spread evenly with no clumping.
+Something else became clear once the sphere was interactive: the Fibonacci spiral distribution Claude had chosen for placing the cards was genuinely elegant mathematically — cards spread evenly with no clumping.
 But that perfection was itself a problem.
 The cards looked too regular, too grid-like, more like a diagram than a deck of cards strewn across a celestial surface.
 I iterated on the placement, introducing controlled randomness to the positions and orientations until the cards felt organically scattered — close enough to even that the sphere reads as complete, loose enough that it feels discovered rather than constructed.

 Lady Frieda Harris's paintings are copyrighted and could not be used.
 That meant every card had to be generated from scratch.
-The 78 card textures are created procedurally from the card data, drawn onto canvas elements, and fed directly into the WebGL renderer.
+The card textures are created procedurally from the card data, drawn onto canvas elements, and fed directly into the WebGL renderer.
 No downloads, no image assets, all runtime generation.

 I also tested Gemini for card illustration.
 The results were visually stronger out of the box — richer, more painterly.
 But the output was bitmap files.
-With 78 cards, loading 78 bitmaps would have been far too heavy for a browser-based experience.
+Loading 78 bitmaps would have been far too heavy for a browser-based experience.
 I tried tracing the Gemini bitmaps as vectors to reduce the file size, but the traced output was not significantly smaller than the originals.
 The canvas approach won on performance grounds, even though it required considerably more iterative prompting to achieve acceptable visual quality.

 "The head is floating.
 Connect it to the neck.
 The Hanged Man is inverted — his head must be at the bottom of the card."